 Patrick Hagopian's research interests are in American memory (the representation of the past in museums and public monuments, popular expressions of the past in oral histories, and the intersection between individual memory and communal representations of the past); the Vietnam War; and military justice and international law.

-Hagopian is currently Patricia and Phillip Frost Senior Research Fellow at the Smithsonian American Art Museum, pursuing a project titled "The Concept of the Heroic in Recent Commemorative Public Sculpture in Washington, DC."
+In 2015 Hagopian was Patricia and Phillip Frost Senior Research Fellow at the Smithsonian American Art Museum, pursuing a project titled "The Concept of the Heroic in Recent Commemorative Public Sculpture in Washington, DC."
 The research project builds on Hagopian's work on the commemoration of the Vietnam War and on his article, "The Korean War Veterans Memorial and Problems of Representation," published in Public Art Dialogue in 2012.
 It encompasses the Franklin Delano Roosevelt Memorial, the World War II Memorial, the Martin Luther King Jr. National Memorial, and the Dwight D. Eisenhower Memorial.

 Hagopian's book American Immunity: War Crimes and the Limits of International Law (University of Massachusetts Press) was published in 2013.
 Allan A Ryan, reviewing the book for the Journal of American History, described the book as "important and insightful," providing a "careful reconstruction of events," "comprehensive but concise," "impressively documented by primary sources" and "an important and troubling story."

 American Immunity deals with the jurisdictional gap that for decades prevented military veterans from being prosecuted in any U.S. court for crimes they were alleged to have committed outside the United States.
 This gap in the law prevented the prosecution of 90 percent of the perpetrators of the My Lai massacre, the most notorious American-perpetrated atrocity of the Vietnam War.
 Ryan refers to "Hagopian's first-rate account" of this episode.